International Dark Sky Park

-Waterton and Glacier national parks already share a boundary and three joint international designations: International Peace Park, Biosphere Reserve and World Heritage Site.
+Waterton and Glacier already share a boundary and three joint international designations: International Peace Park, Biosphere Reserve and World Heritage Site.

-Now the two parks are also the first trans-boundary IDA International Dark Sky Park.
+Now they are the first trans-boundary IDA International Dark Sky Park.
 This joint effort recognizes the incredibly dark skies found at the two parks and makes a commitment to protecting and preserving these high-quality conditions.

 Dark Sky Park status means that the parks - and their communities - are reducing the amount of light that is sent up into the sky at night.
 This makes them a perfect place to stargaze!

 Check out these staff favourites for some great dark-sky viewing:

 - Cameron Bay - located at the south end of Evergreen Avenue, within walking distance of town.

 - Red Rock Parkway - stop at any one of the pullouts to see where the mountains meet the prairie and the sky.